Sol: What's that?

 - * In Risk Of Rain The Commando's "Full Metal Jacket" ability deals heavy damage to all enemies in front of you as well as causing severe knockback.

 - In case you were wondering about the math behind this: 4D6 amounts to a minimum of 4 and maximum of 24 damage per shot with 2 shots per turn of combat.
 2 x 24 = 48 per player.
 Assuming all dice rolls go perfectly, 8 players firing simultaneously looks like (2 x 48) 8 = 768 points of damage.
 The worst possible roll would look like (2 x 4) 8 = 64 points of damage.
-That's an average of 416 points of damage per turn of combat [(768 + 64) / 2 = 416]!
+Assuming average rolls (3.5, the average between the average rolls of 3 and 4), that's 448 points of damage per turn of combat!